ickybodclay/adventurebot/README.md

 `/k9generate INPUT` - Generate AI response from input and then text-to-speech user input & response (test to make sure you've setup OpenAI)

+`/k9tts MESSAGE` - Add message directly to the TTS queue for K9000 to say

 ### Twitch commands

 `!!setvoice [1-23]` - changes the TTS voice for the user